andrewkroening/andrewkroening/README.md

 ![alt text](https://github.com/andrewkroening/andrewkroening/blob/d45b4d7b4061c4cd1fb79932cf48100519091e3a/career_sketch.png?raw=true)

+### Ongoing Projects

+#### Side Hustles

+* [Fun Money Tools](https://github.com/andrewkroening/fun-money-tools) - I think learning personal finance can be hard.
+I also think coding stuff is fun.
+So I'm putting together a little project to help answer some of life's thorniest money questions.
+It's called "Fun Money Tools" and you can find the interface on Streamlit [at this link.](https://funmoneytools.streamlit.app)

 ### Fall 2022 Duke MIDS projects:

 #### Data Engineering Systems (IDS 706)

-* Final Group Project - Coming Soon!
+* [World Cup Match Predictor](https://github.com/andrewkroening/tons-of-fun) - A Totally Not Serious FIFA Outcome Prediction Tool for the 2022 World Cup, we call it TONS OF FUN.
+We stream in live Soccer Power Index rankings and predict the outcomes of matches for each day of the tournament.
+Also has a function for users to simulate any desired matchup.
+[Check out TONS OF FUN](https://tons-of-fun.streamlit.app)

 * [Auto ML Energy Predictions](https://github.com/andrewkroening/energy-predictions) - A project to use available open source data from several streams to construct a prediction tool for energy consumption in the United States.

 * [Automated Hugging Face Fine-Tuner](https://github.com/andrewkroening/hugging-face-gpt-trainer/tree/gpt-fine-tune) - A script for fine-tuning a conversational language model and pushing it back to the Hugging Face hub.
 Check out [this model](https://huggingface.co/andrewkroening/GalaxyFarAway-DialoGPT-HanSolo) to see it fine-tuned on Han Solo!

 * [ONWARD Streamlit App](https://github.com/andrewkroening/ONWARD-Streamlit-App) - A little project to synthesize weather and air traffic data to provide an indicator if a flight will be delayed.
+[Check out the ONWARD App](https://onward.streamlit.app)

-* [NBA WAR Predictor](https://huggingface.co/spaces/andrewkroening/nba-war-predictor) - A Gradio interface built on a HuggingFace Space to show a selected basketball player's performance and give a projection for five years after.
-[GitHub code repo here.](https://github.com/andrewkroening/nba-war-predictor-tool)
+* [NBA WAR Predictor](https://github.com/andrewkroening/nba-war-predictor-tool) - A Gradio interface built on a HuggingFace Space to show a selected basketball player's performance and give a projection for five years after.
+[Check out the Gradio App.](https://huggingface.co/spaces/andrewkroening/nba-war-predictor)

 * [Data Pipeline Example](https://github.com/andrewkroening/azure-pipeline-example) - Built in Azure to capture survey responses, transform the data, conduct sentiment analysis, and alert a user if there is a negative response.